Benchmarking Zasper v/s JupyterLab (Jupyter Server)

 Observations

-• Zasper consumer lesser CPU and lesser Memory in all cases.
+• Zasper consumes lesser CPU and lesser Memory in all cases.

 Explaining the crash